ulldecorb/pokemon-desk-html/README.md

 # Pokemon Gallery
 Website build by javascript, html and css.
-Sourced by pokeapi as api.
+Pokeapi used as api.

 ## General info
-This project is simple api call to renderize the data returned into frontend.
+This project is a simple api call to renderize the data returned into frontend.
-An exercice to made a well-structured architecture provided with SCRUM principles.
+An exercice to made a well structured architecture provided with SCRUM principles.
+I took the opportunity to use SASS to power CSS.

 ## Technologies
 Project is created with: